texfaq/texfaq.github.io/FAQ-whatengine.md

 date: 2014-06-10
 ---

-# Am I using pdfTeX, XeTeX or LuaTeX?

 You often need to know what ''engine'' your macros are running on (the engine is the TeX-derivative or TeX-alike processor that typesets your document).
 The reason that you need to know is that the